emqxarchive/emqx-enterprise-docs-en/rule_tutorial.rst

   Select "message.publish", then type in the following SQL::

-    SELECT
-     msgid as id, topic, payload
+    SELECT msgid as id, topic, payload FROM "#"
-    FROM
-      "message.pubish"

   .. image:: ./_static/images/mysql_sql_1.png